ogaml/ogaml.github.io/_modules/ogamlcore/ll.md

 ---
 modulename: LL
 prefix: OgamlCore
-abstract: low-level access to the window system
+abstract: Low-level access to the window system
 ---

+This module provides a low-level access to the window system.
+ You should probably use the wrappers defined in OgamlGraphics rather than this module.